Video compression guide

 Open compress video

-Use the related route to inspect source files locally, check capability limits, and keep frame capture available as a fallback.
+Use the related page to inspect source files locally, check capability limits, and keep frame capture available as a fallback.

 Open compress video